relaxdiego/norm-framework/README.md

    header row may be safely ommitted.
  * Notice that there are no word-like keywords in the above syntax making it il8n-ready at the onset.
+ * The requirements file can be any text file but the convention is to use the .requirements file extension
+ * Norm looks for requirements file in `directives/requirements` although this can be customized.

 **Step 2: Write Test Cases**